-If you grew up in Detroit, as I had, you probably never fretted about driving here in snowy weather.
-You learned to drive cautiously and pay extra attention.
-If you did, most likely you would get there, and back again, on the flat terrain.
-And you remembered the enormous salt mine under the sprawling city.
+If you grew up in Detroit, as I had, you probably never fretted too much about driving here in snowy weather.
+You learned to drive cautiously, pay extra attention.
+If you did that, most likely you would get there, and back again, on the flat terrain.
+And you were thankful for the enormous salt mine under the sprawling city.

 I expected the usual crowd at Jeannie’s spacious house, despite the snow storm, and wasn’t disappointed.
 She lived there with her very cute, precocious 4-year old daughter, Heather.
 Fifty to sixty people could worship and fellowship comfortably in the large basement.
 I parked my rusty old Chevy 4-door a block away and crunched along through deep snow, which was everywhere sparkling up at me from the ground.